tiwayush/rcb/README.md

 # rcb
-first html project -a fan made website for the ipl franchise royal challengers bangalore
+first html project -a fan made website for the ipl franchise royal challengers bangalore using basics of HTML